-HCL Uday is HCL Foundation’s Urban CSR program, essentially operational in cities where HCL has a presence.
-HCL addresses its corporate social responsibility towards its immediate neighbourhood through this program.
+HCL Uday is HCL Foundation’s Urban CSR programme, essentially operational in cities where HCL has a presence.
+HCL addresses its corporate social responsibility towards its immediate neighbourhood through this programme.

 Taking cognizance of the fact that migration and displacement are unstoppable phenomenon, and rate of urbanisation is fast increasing, HCL Uday reaches out to areas that are often faced with challenges of urbanisation and inability of communities to be able to cope up.
 It works towards equitable and sustainable development of the communities living below poverty line in the Urban area.
 This includes children and families living on streets, working children, migrant workers and displaced people living in urban slums, people in all age groups out of care, including old people.

 Aligned to HCL Foundation’s vision statement, HCL Uday also aims to create source codes for urban socio-economic development, prototypes, using step by step approach, convergence and dialogue with duty bearers such that these can be adopted and scaled up by diverse set stakeholders, including communities themselves.
 HCL Uday addresses vital issues prevalent in urban areas like access to quality education, universal access to health, sustainable livelihood opportunities, improved water, sanitation and hygiene, environmental conservation including enhanced green cover and solutions to city waste, through campaigns and on ground action for positive urban transformation.
 Child protective strategies, inclusion and gender transformative approaches remain fundamental.

 HCL Uday is implemented in partnership with government, like minded NGOs, urban communities and HCL’s own Power of 1 – Community Champions in close coordination by HCL Foundation, using well committed CSR funds by HCL.